firststef/HumanityAgainstCards/server/README.md

 - Enjoy !
 The server is now running on the port defined in the config file ^^

 ## Definition of done
-### Sprint 1
+### Sprint

 - [x] Create and configurate a basic mongodb database
-- [ ] Create a database schema for all the required objects
+- [x] Create a database schema for all the required objects
+- [x] Create routes that allow addition of white & black cards
+- [x] Create a basic filter for the inserted cardsa
+- [x] Add routes to properly handle the game manager class
+- [x] Populate the database with a given set of cards
+- [x] Route to retrieve cards from thew database based on an id (an integer from 0 to .count())
-- [ ] Create a route (or a socket) that returns a list of all avaiable ongoing games
+- Next sprint ** [ ] Create a route (or a socket) that returns a list of all avaiable ongoing games
-- [ ] Create a route that allows autentification
+- Next sprint ** [ ] Create a route that allows autentification
-- [ ] Prepare for user page
+- Next sprint ** [ ] Prepare for user page

 ### Auth
 - Using cookie sessions